openSUSE/microos-toolbox/README.md

 If a config file is found, with `REGISTRY` and `IMAGE` defined, `${REGISTRY}/${IMAGE}` is used, overriding the default.
 If `-R` and/or `-I` (or `-i`) is/are used they override both the defaults and the content of `REGISTRY` and/or `IMAGE` from the config file.

+### Configuration files

+Beside the user configuration file, there are two additional system wide configuration files:
+* `/usr/etc/toolboxrc`: distribution specific configuration file
+* `/etc/toolboxrc`: system specific configuration file created by a system administrator

+The configuration files are read in the order: `/usr/etc/toolboxrc`, `/etc/toolboxrc`, `~/.toolboxrc`.
+The last value is used.

 ### Alternative UI